 Method 1: Use a USB Bluetooth Transmitter with the PS5

 This is the most common method of connecting any set of Bluetooth Headphones to a PS5.
-On top of that, the process is a piece of cake to follow.
+On top of that, the process is a piece of cake to follow and you will learn how to connect Bluetooth headphones to PS5 in no time.

 1. Buy a USB Bluetooth Transmitter